List of Hotel Transylvania characters: Mavis Dracula

+Frankenstein's Monster

-Frankenstein's monster (also called Frankenstein or just Frank for short) (voiced by Kevin James in the first three films, Brad Abrell in Hotel Transylvania: Transformania and Hotel Transylvania: Scary-Tale Adventures, Danny Gendron in Hotel Transylvania 3: Monsters Overboard, Paul Braunstein in the TV series) is a monster who lives in an unknown location.
+Frankenstein's Monster, also called Frankenstein or just Frank for short, (voiced by Kevin James in the first three films, Brad Abrell in Hotel Transylvania: Transformania and Hotel Transylvania: Scary-Tale Adventures, Danny Gendron in Hotel Transylvania 3: Monsters Overboard, Paul Braunstein in the TV series) is a monster who lives in an unknown location.
 Though friendly and caring, Frank is deathly afraid of fire and in the first movie has a habit of mailing himself and his wife everywhere.
 Since both he and his wife can be disassembled and reassembled at will with no harm to either of them, this is not a problem.

 In the second movie, he aids Dracula in his quest to turn Dennis to awaken his vampire lineage and joins the rest of the gang in repelling the attack by Bela and his minions.

 In the third movie, when he finds that Drac zinged with Ericka, he - along with Murray the Mummy and Griffin the Invisible Man - fully support Drac in asking Ericka out.

 In the fourth movie, Frank turn turns into a human and he is the only one amongst all who loves his human appearance, or rather his hairstyle.
-Although Frank regains his human form's hairstyle after returning into his monster form, the said hairstyle is only temporary when his wife, Eunice cuts his hair back to his original hairstyle, much to Frank's dismay.
+Although Frank regains his human form's hairstyle after returning into his monster form, the said hairstyle is only temporary when his wife, Eunice cuts his hair back to his original hairstyle much to Frank's dismay.

 In the prequel TV series, it is revealed that he is the father of Hank N Stein.
-He has all completely different jobs including teacher, farmer, casino manager, Noah, pet shop salesman, and varies.
+He has all completely different jobs including but not limited to teacher, farmer, casino manager, Noah, and pet shop salesman.

+Eunice

 Eunice (voiced by Fran Drescher in the films, Katie Griffin in the TV series) is Frankenstein's wife.
 Like Frank, she is deathly afraid of fire and mails herself everywhere.
 Since both she and her husband can be disassembled and reassembled at will with no harm to either of them, this is not a problem.
 She speaks with a New York accent.

 In the third movie, it is revealed that Eunice disapproves of Frank gambling as he would lose his parts.
 She found out he did it behind her back when she saw that he has crab claws instead of his original hands.

-In the fourth movie, she hates Frank's new hairstyle when he was transformed into a human.
+In the fourth movie, she hates Frank's new hairstyle when he was transformed into a human, he is not to make her plans to divorce.
+After Frank is restored to normal, Eunice butchers his hair back to its previous length.

 In the prequel TV series, it is revealed that she is the mother of Hank N Stein.